Akeem Vargas

-Akeem Vargas (born 29 April 1990) is a German professional basketball player for SYNTAINICS MBC of the Basketball Bundesliga (BBL).
-Before he joined Frankfurt, he played for Alba Berlin.
+Akeem Vargas (born 29 April 1990) is a German professional basketball player who most recently played for Mitteldeutscher BC of the Basketball Bundesliga (BBL).
+Previously he has also played for Skyliners Frankfurt and Alba Berlin.
 Vargas was born in the United States but grew up in Leimen (Baden), Germany.
+Vargas is a former member of the German national team.

 During the 2019-20 season, Vargas averaged 7 points and 2.8 rebounds per game in BBL play with Skyliners Frankfurt.
 He signed with BG Göttingen on July 23, 2020.

-On June 23, 2022, Vargas signed with MLP Academics Heidelberg of the Basketball Bundesliga.
-With Heidelberg, he has been team captain alongside Max Ugrai.

-On June 11, 2024, he signed with SYNTAINICS MBC of the Basketball Bundesliga (BBL).
+On June 23, 2022, Vargas signed with USC Heidelberg of the Basketball Bundesliga.
+With Heidelberg, he was named team captain alongside Max Ugrai.
+On June 11, 2024, he signed with Mitteldeutscher BC of the BBL.

-Vargas is a former member of the German national basketball team.